ttntm/watch3r/README.md

 ★ Get recommendations based on titles in your Tracklist

-★ PWA functionality for mobile devices to access your lists from the couch
+★ Complete functionality on mobile devices to access your lists from the couch

 ★ IMDb list import based on their export CSV files